 No one wants to become bait for trolls simply for voicing their opinion.
 That’s why safe, civil, online environments are critical for encouraging free speech—and effective moderation makes these environments possible.

-All online platforms can—and should—set their own standards for moderation.
+All online platforms can—and should—set their own standards for content moderation.
 They can remove bad actors and flag any speech that goes against their guidelines.
 It’s important to note that moderation and censorship are not the same.
 Censorship is the complete suppression of free speech, while moderation makes free speech possible by weeding out toxicity.

 In environments with less toxicity, meaningful conversations aren’t competing with trolling and harassment—and it’s a lot easier for more people to join the discussion.